martinescardo/TypeTopology/README.md

 they contributed to constructions, theorems and proofs via the hands of Martin Escardo.

-(ii) These authors didn't write any single line of Agda code here, but they contributed to constructions, theorems and proofs via the hands of Tom de Jong.

-(iii) These authors didn't write single line of Agda code here, but they contributed to constructions, theorems and proofs via the hands of Ayberk Tosun.
+(ii) These authors didn't write single line of Agda code here, but they contributed to constructions, theorems and proofs via the hands of Ayberk Tosun.